 Subject area: Medicine and Health

-Focus: General practise
+Focus: General practice

 Applicant: Organisation (Swedish higher education institution, HEI) The coordinator of the doctoral programme at the host organisation shall be invited to be the project leader for the application by the persons responsible for the organisation’s applications.

 Participating researchers: A minimum of 2 further HEIs shall participate in the application (maximum 10 organisations).
-One contact person per participating HEI shall be invited as a participating researcher.
+One contact person per participating HEI shall be invited as a participating researcher

 Grant period: 4–5 years